ahmadesh/CarND-Advanced-Lane-Lines/writeup_template.md

 I used a combination of color and x-gradient thresholds to generate a binary image, which I embeded them in the Pipeline function at cell 7.
 The function takes the image, undistort it and converts it HSL.
 The threshold are appled to the S and L channels.
 Also the Sobel in x direction is used to threshold the image.
 Finally the combination of S & L or x-gradient thresholds are combined to build a binary output image.

-Here's an example of my output for this step.
+Here's an example of my output for this step:

 <img src="./output_images/Threshold.png" width="600" alt="Combined Image" />